Garbaz/inbrowser_notepad/README.md

 Pressing `TAB` toggles the editability of the text field.

-_Note:_ The contents are save in the browser and are tied to the URI, so if you open the notepad in a different browser or with a different path, the old contents will no longer be visible, though they aren't gone!
-Just open the notepad again with the old URI.
+_Note:_ The contents are saved in the browser and are tied to the URL, so if you open the notepad in a different browser or with a different path, the old contents will no longer be visible, though they aren't gone!
+Just open the notepad again with the old URL.